MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-17a-4-fuze-data.md

 ![Archiving workflow for Fuze data from 17a-4](../media/FuzeDataParserConnectorWorkflow.png)

-1. Your organization works with 17a-4 to set up and configure Fuze DataParser.
+1. Your organization works with 17a-4 to set up and configure the Fuze DataParser.

 2. On a regular basis, Fuze items are collected by the DataParser.
 The DataParser also converts the content of a message to an email message format.